reactome/wikidata-exporter/README.md

 **STEP ONE: Export from Reactome**

-1. Cloning and packaging the project
+1. Cloning and packaging the wikidata-exporter project

 ```console
 git clone https://github.com/reactome/wikidata-exporter.git